leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw7.md

 You should hand in the corrected code!

 Before you start, you should know:
-- There are a few operations and concepts that are slightly foreign to you, this is slightly intentional, please read the context but I strongly encourage you to ask "what should I expect at this stage?"
+- There are a few operations and concepts that are slightly foreign to you, this is intentional because we often debug functions we may not completely understand, but I strongly encourage you to ask "what should I expect at this stage?"
 - The bugs may or may not create an error message.
 - The final `p_value` should be 0
-- It is okay if you want to rewrite all the code :)
+- Some bugs may required you to rewrite parts of the code rather than fixing simple syntax errors
 - What is a "permutation test"?
 This will be covered on 4/21's lecture

 #### Context for the code
 We wanted to understand if the business licenses expire at the same rate between "Sightseeing Guide" vs "Ticket Seller"?

-The assignment goes as this:
+The assignment to the student was:
 - Please use the [Legally Operating Business dataset from NYC OpenData](https://data.cityofnewyork.us/Business/Legally-Operating-Businesses/w7w3-xahh) dataset to answer this question, please get the data and read it into your R console.
 - Please filter out the data such that only businesses in the sightseeing guide or ticket seller industries are included.
-  Warning, ticket seller business is a different industry from ticket seller.
+  Warning, "ticket seller business" is a different industry from "ticket seller".
 - Please calculate the number of days between the expiration date and the creation date of the license, note that these values should be non-negative values.
 - Please calculate the difference in average between the two industries for their license duration.
 - Please perform a permutation test to see if the two industries have drastically different license durations.